RyuuXS/Reforestation/README.md

-## I cut my finger cutting cheese.
-I know it may be a cheesy story but I feel grate now.
+## A man tried to sell me a coffin today.
+I told him that's the last thing I need.